cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 #### Create a Velero backup

-Issue the following command to create a Velero backup schedule for `team-a` (this can be also applied to `team-b`):
+1. Issue the following command to create a Velero backup schedule for `team-a` (this could be also applied to `team-b`):

    ```sh
    eval $(terraform output --raw velero_backup_schedule_team_a)
    ```

-Or, issue the following command to take a Velero back up for a specific point in time for `team-a`:
+2. Issue the following command to take an on-demand Velero backup for a specific point in time for `team-a` based on the schedule definition:

    ```sh
    eval $(terraform output --raw velero_backup_on_demand_team_a)